lsu-ddem/intro-to-esports/content/2-Sonic/2_Lesson_2/_index.en.md

 #### Project

--   The students will begin with a quick walkthrough of audacity and its quarks
+-   The students will begin with a quick walkthrough of audacity and its quarks.

--   As they begin to explore and learn audacity the students will each begin with a [sound file](https://freesound.org/people/newagesoup/sounds/348251/)
+-   As they begin to explore and learn audacity the students will each begin with a [sound file](https://freesound.org/people/newagesoup/sounds/348251/).

 -   With the sound file each student will be manipulating its loudness, pitch, quality, timbre, etc.